Cop, police chief resign 2 days after Black motorist's death

 Chyna Whitaker, mother of Daunte’s son, said at a news conference that she felt police “stole my son’s dad from him.”

-The Minnesota Police and Peace Officers Association, the police union, issued a statement Tuesday saying “no conclusions should be made until the investigation is complete.”
+The Minnesota Police and Peace Officers Association said in a statement Tuesday that “no conclusions should be made until the investigation is complete.”

-Prosecutors in Hennepin County, where the shooting occurred, said they have referred the case to the Washington County Attorney -- a practice county attorneys in the Minneapolis area adopted last year in handling police deadly force cases.
-The Washington County Attorney’s office did not immediately return a request for comment.
+Prosecutors in Hennepin County, where the shooting occurred, said they have referred the case to nearby Washington County -- a practice county attorneys in the Minneapolis area adopted last year in handling police deadly force cases.
+Washington County Attorney Pete Orput told WCCO-AM that he had received information on the case from state investigators and hoped to have a charging decision on Wednesday.
+Orput did not immediately respond to a message from The Associated Press.

 Elliott, the mayor, called for the governor to move the case to the attorney general to prosecute.